Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The function is for detecting UTR-derived sRNA.
                             Default is False.
       --filter_info FILTER_INFO [FILTER_INFO ...], -d FILTER_INFO [FILTER_INFO ...]
-                            There are several filters that you can use to imporve sRNA detection: 1. tss (sRNA has to start with TSS),
+                            There are several filters that you can use to improve sRNA detection: 1. tss (sRNA has to start with TSS),
-                            2. sec_str (free energy change of secondary structure (normalized by length) has to be smaller than --cutoff_energy), 3. blast_nr (the number of the homologs can not be found more than --cutoff_nr_hit in the non-redundant database), 4. blast_srna (as long as the homologs can be found in sRNA database, the candidates will be included to best result without considering other filters), 5. sorf (sRNA can not overlap sORF), 6. term (sRNA has to be associated with
+                            2. sec_str (free energy change of secondary structure (normalized by length) has to be smaller than --cutoff_energy), 3. blast_nr (the number of the homology can not be found more than --cutoff_nr_hit in the non-redundant database), 4. blast_srna (as long as the homology can be found in sRNA database, the candidates will be included to best result without considering other filters), 5. sorf (sRNA can not overlap sORF), 6. term (sRNA has to be associated with